KQM-git/genshin-tcg-deck-list/content/decks/ganyu_freeze.md

 tags:
     - Easy
     - Combo
 description: This deck is based around combining Xingqiu’s burst attacks together with Ganyu’s Frostflake Arrow to freeze the enemies and deal huge AoE DMG in the process.
-After Xingiu uses his Elemental Burst, it’s all a game of switching in Ganyu safely, dealing a lot of DMG, and then repeat next round.
+After Xingqiu uses his Elemental Burst, it’s all a game of switching in Ganyu safely, dealing a lot of DMG, and then repeat next round.
 Keep in mind that fast swaps can counter this deck easily, so always make sure your Ganyu is safe from harm.
 deck_code: '!!080306.2V.34.3H.3L.3K.2W.2Z.35.3X.41.3J.21.3G.2O.0S='
 good_against:
     -